There’s a yarn craft combining crochet and knitting!

 What Is The Difference Between Tunisian And Afghan Crochet?

-Afghan crochet is often confused with a different crochet method.
-But, it’s a group of crochet stitches within the Tunisian technique.
+Afghan crochet is a group of crochet stitches within Tunisian.

 How To Tunisian Crochet